jorishr/notes-on-backend/network_requests/url_object.md

 # URL Objects
-There are no networking methods that require exactly an object as Uniform Rersource Locator.
+There are no networking methods that require exactly an object as Uniform Resource Locator.
 The URL object can be passed to any method instead of a string, as most methods will perform the string conversion that turns a URL object into a string with full URL.

 In Javascript there is a URL constructor function: `const url = new URL(url, [base]);`